How to Take CBD Oil

 - The high concentration may be more than you want to feel.

-- Requires extra purchases (the vape pen and accessories).
+- Requires extra purchases (CBD vape pen and accessories).

-The next way to take CBD oil is through topical application – meaning, you place it on your skin in the form of a balm or ointment.
+The next way to use CBD oil is through topical application – meaning, you place it on your skin in the form of a balm or ointment.

 This method is probably the easiest as it doesn’t require any special tools or knowledge to use.
 Simply figure out the dosage you want (we’ll help you with that in the next section), then apply that amount of balm to your skin.

-This method is best for sore muscles and migraines.
+This method is best for sore muscles, migraines, and skin conditions like acne.
 You can apply the balm directly to any sore areas, such as a sore neck, back, or your feet.
 You can also apply it to your temples to help relieve migraines!

 Here’s a neat video explaining 10 ways to apply CBD oil balm: